Digital Marketing for Business – The Ultimate Guide to get more Leads and Sales (Updated) – Potential.com

 Companies can collect revenue by referring customers to others.
 For example, hosting companies like GoDaddy will pay 3rd parties for every successful client they receive from them.
 This is essentially a finder’s fee.

 Add a Podcast to your Digital Marketing Strategy

 Why do you need to have a podcast?

-If you are passionate about something or a subject if you have the right expertise and you want to share it with people why not share it with audio.
-A podcast is audio on demand so people can listen to you to what you have to say anytime during the day.
-They can be running, driving, stuck in traffic or doing exercises.
+- If you are passionate about something or a subject and you have the right expertise.
+Then you want to share it with people why not share it with audio?
+A podcast is audio on demand.
+So people can listen to you to what you have to say anytime during the day.
+They can be running, driving, stuck in traffic, or doing exercises.

-If you want to build your own authority and credibility you can create your own podcast in a simple niche a focused niche and niche down so you can target a very narrow people of your target audience.
+- If you want to build your own authority and credibility; you can create your own podcast in a simple niche a focused niche and niche down.
+So you can target a very narrow segment of your target audience.

 So have a Podcast and let us listen to you.

 We hope that through this Digital Marketing Guide you would be able to learn what should be done to have a successful 2020!